Create Custom Post Meta in WordPress

 - $key: (string) (Optional) - Key of post meta in post table.

-- $single: (bool) (Optional) - Whether to return the value as single value.
+- $single: (bool) (Optional) - Whether to return the value as a single value.

 update_post_meta($post_id, $meta_key, $meta_value, $prev_check = '');